JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/09-Defining-Modular-Monads.md

 exec :: Exec f => Free f a -> Effect a                          -}
 exec :: Exec f => Free f   ~> Effect
 exec = foldFree pure execAlgebra

+-- assuming we have smart constructors for each of our data types writeToConsole :: forall f.
+String -> Free f Unit writeToConsole msg = liftF $ WriteToConsole msg

 -- we exclude FileSystem from this computation consoleComputation :: Free ConsoleIO a